18F/ux-guide/_pages/research/bias.md

 - Bring attention to the team’s shared values and beliefs—for example, by conducting a [hopes and fears exercise](https://methods.18f.gov/discover/hopes-and-fears/) before the research begins
 - Emphasize diversity when recruiting research participants
 - Invite the team to observe research in action, and hold [post-interview debriefs](https://methods.18f.gov/interview-debrief/)
-- [Collaboratively analyze data before synthesizing it](https://18f.gsa.gov/2018/02/06/getting-partners-on-board-with-research-findings/), and note any plausible alternative interpretations
 - Consider different perspectives that challenge your beliefs
 - Use a variety of research methods when collecting data to triangulate your findings
+- [Collaboratively analyze data before synthesizing it](https://18f.gsa.gov/2018/02/06/getting-partners-on-board-with-research-findings/), and note any plausible alternative interpretations.
+Involve your partners and stakeholders in the synthesis process; stakeholders could include people who may not be directly involved in the project but could be users of your service or may be impacted by a change your work introduces to the agency, as well as, community leaders or others who are representative of your user base.

 ## The observer effect (the Hawthorne effect)